javalsai/lidm/INSTALL.md

 };
 ```

-> *it's not necessary to cover all keys and anything can be put there, even if
+> _it's not necessary to cover all keys and anything can be put there, even if it's not valid config_
-> its not valid config*

 > [!NOTE]
 > [service files](./assets/pkg/aur#services) **are** included and enabled